 - Westside Fast Forward also features future-looking efforts to move people faster along Lincoln Boulevard.

-- Launched a bike share program providing an important option for people to make local trips or get to public transportation.
+- Mike launched a bike-share program providing an important option for people to make local trips or get to public transportation.

 - Mike successfully pushed legislation to impose new fees on developers to pay for traffic relief projects, for affordable housing, and for park improvements.